SpacerocK2009/GP2040-CE-20251209/docs/P5General_OLED_notes.md

 # P5General OLED pacing notes

 ## Overview
 This change reduces the time the PS5 P5General driver spends stalled by OLED I2C writes while keeping the display usable.
-Updates are now chunked into smaller page writes, and P5General mode can select an explicit pacing level from the WebConfig UI.
+Updates are now chunked into smaller page writes, P5General mode can select an explicit pacing level from the WebConfig UI, and idle stretches are auto-throttled so I2C traffic falls back after inputs settle.

 To prevent merge conflicts across related branches, the WebConfig guidance lives in one place with a short summary here and the detailed copy in the locale files.
 If you refresh those strings, mirror the intent in both languages so downstream cherry-picks stay clean.